 5. Drumshanbo Outdoor Swimming Pool

-This heated pool is located in the stunning setting of Acres Lake.
+This heated pool in Drumshanbo is located in the stunning setting of Acres Lake.
 There are shallow and deep ends, individual changing areas and showers and a lifeguard in attendance at all times.
 Swimming hats are required.
 Tennis courts and a small playground are also available.
 The pool is open seasonally, check their website for details.

 6. Glenview Museum

-Glenview Folk Museum in Ballinamore is a lovely snapshot of rural Ireland and the way it used to be.
+Glenview Folk Museum close to Ballinamore is a lovely snapshot of rural Ireland and the way it used to be.
 A full street scene has been fully reconstructed to give a real feel of 1930s Ireland.
 Shops are stocked and dressed as they would have been in the past.
 This private collection of over 7000 items has a varied collection of items from butter making equipment and everyday kitchen utensils to lamps and furniture.
 Their impressive array of farmyard equipment includes horse drawn agricultural machinery and a thrasher.
 It also holds the largest collection of egg cups in Ireland with over 4000 egg cups on display.

 7. Lough Key Forest and Activity Park